LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit07-2-AI-AssistedCoding.md

   - **Share Standards:** Provide the AI with your project's coding conventions, style guides, and common design patterns (e.g., "Always use `snake_case` for variables," "Use our custom `Result` wrapper for all database calls").
   - **Define Requirements:** Be specific about data types, input/output examples, expected behavior, and constraints (e.g., "The function must be optimized for performance on large lists," or "Handle the edge case where the user is not authenticated").

 - **Start with Tests:** Utilize the AI to practice Test-Driven Development (TDD).
-Ask the AI to **generate the failing unit tests first** based on your requirements.
+Ask the AI to <u>generate the failing unit tests first</u> based on your requirements.
 This forces you to clearly define the expected behavior and gives you immediate automated validation once the code is implemented.